 Instructions

-2. Spray four, 3-inch round (7 or 8 cm) ramekins with non-stick spray.
-Dust with cocoa powder and tap over the sink to discard any excess.
+Brush a thin layer of melted butter evenly all over the inside of four, 3-inch in diameter (7.5 cm/4 ounces) ramekins.
+Dust lightly with cocoa powder and tap over the sink to discard any excess.
 Place them on a baking sheet and set aside.

-8. Add the flour and in small batches, whisking in-between additions, until well combined.
-Stir in the espresso powder.
+6. Add the flour and in small batches, whisking in-between additions, until well combined.
+Stir in the coffee powder.

-9. Fill the molds half full and place a creme egg in the center.
-Fill the molds so they mix covers the eggs.
+7. Fill the ramekins half full and place a creme egg in the center.
+Fill the molds so the mix covers the eggs, leaving a little room for the cakes to rise without spilling over.

-10. Bake in the center of the oven for 10 minutes.
+8. Bake in the center of the oven for 10 minutes (depending on your oven).
 Until the edges look cooked and the centers are sunken and look moist.
-See note.
+You don’t want to over bake.

 Nutrition Information